mayados/Le_quai_des_machines/README.md

 - concerning the PHP part, we wanted to practice with the superglobals like GET, POST and SESSION as well as the manipulation of tables.
 This is why you will not find a DataBase and SQL requests.

+## Description

+On this website you will find :
+- a navigation bar (with different sections, the logo,the dark mode button)
+- a gallery section
+- section menu with the differents dishes of the week and a video
+- section events of the restaurant
+- contact/booking form
+- footer with the open hours
+- the ability to delete a reservation and to change the number of customers

 ## Features